+Clay people have some darn impressive ingenuity when it comes to improving the efficiency of their processes.
 We get a lot of great studio tips sent to us from readers, and every month Ceramics Monthly publishes some of them in their Tips and Tools section.

 P.S.
 If you have a great tip to share, email it, along with photos, to firstname.lastname@example.org.

-|For more great tool tips, be sure to download your free copy of Pottery Throwing Tools: A Guide to Making and Using Pottery Tools for Wheel Throwing.|
+|For more great homemade tool ideas, be sure to download your free copy of Pottery Throwing Tools: A Guide to Making and Using Pottery Tools for Wheel Throwing.|